YahooArchive/flux-router-component/README.md

 `RouterMixin` is a React mixin to be used by application's top level React component to:

 * manage browser history when route changes, and
-* execute navigate action and then dispatch `NAVIGATE` event via flux dispatcher on window `popstate` events
+* execute navigate action and then dispatch `CHANGE_ROUTE` event via flux dispatcher on window `popstate` events

 ### Example Usage